Key car insurance terminology

 The coverage limit is the maximum amount your insurance policy covers.
 You are responsible for any costs that exceed the policy’s limits.

 A premium is how much you pay each month to maintain your policy.
-It varies — sometimes a lot — based on your age, driving experience, the age and condition of your car and the insurance policy you take out.
+It varies — sometimes by a lot — based on your age, driving experience, the age and condition of your car and the insurance policy you take out.

 Types of car insurance coverage